two dogs getting lice treatment, text naming the article "Lice on Dogs"

 Chemical products

 Fipronil, selamectin, imidacloprid (Advantage), and permethrins are effective for dog lice treatment.
 They can be in topical or oral forms.
 The products work by killing lice and eggs.
-Please avoid purchasing such treatments over the counter.
-The chemical products prescriptions should come from the vet.
-Kindly follow the instructions on dosage and schedule.
-Deviating from this can harm your dog.

 Gentle Shampoo

 gentle shampoos and fine-toothed lice or flea combs are another lice treatment option.
 The combination of the two helps remove the lice.
 First, wash the dog using shampoo.
 Afterward, comb through the coat with a fine-tooth comb to remove the nits and lice.
 Do pay extra attention to any crevices in which the lice may be hiding.
-Once you finish, take the time to sanitize the comb.
-If not, there is the potential for re-infestation.
-You could also spread the lice to other pets you use the flea comb on.

-Clean Contaminated Areas
+Cleaning Contaminated Areas

 Washing the bedding in hot water is an effective way of killing lice.
 Also, vacuum any areas within the home that the dog likes to spend time in.
 Steam cleaning rugs and furniture will remove any lice eggs or lice.

-person helping their dog with lice
+Person assisting their dog with lice treatment

 Use the following tips to ensure your dogs stay safe from tick infestations.

-Year-round tick and flea prevention.
 Take advantage of the special formulations to target these pesky critters.
 These formulations will also prove to be effective against lice.
 The vet will recommend the best treatment based on your dog's specific needs.

 If you use grooming salons, be bold and enquire about the sanitization of their equipment.
 Shared tools are a common way of spreading lice.
 Stick to reputable establishments or do the grooming yourself.
 The advantage is that they will not stake their reputation by being unhygienic.

-fluffy dogs sitting in grass
+Two fluffy dogs sitting in grass, looking relaxed

 Conclusion